Rare Paul Hudgins Vase Form

 No chips, cracks, hairlines or repairs.
 Minor factory polishing noted at the foot's

 Per the Vasefinder Museum, Paul

-Paul's work is in the permanent collection of the Cedar Creek Pottery and Gallery
+Paul's work is in the permanent collection of the Smithsonian and

-artist of the Movement.
-These pots are excessively rare and this is a real opportunity
+the Movement.
+These pots are excessively rare and this is a real